 Setup guidance is a little limited, with tutorials for the latest versions of Windows and macOS only.
 They're well presented, though, and it's not difficult to figure out what you need to do.

 DNS servers can vary hugely in speed, particularly in areas which don't always have the best internet coverage (Africa, South America, Oceania.)
 To take an example of a single day when we tested, DNSPerf.com reported Cloudflare achieved an average 4.43ms query time for Oceania, while Yandex was left trailing at 350.24ms.
-That's potentially more than a third of a second in extra waiting time before your browser is able to access any new website.
+That's potentially more than a third of a second in extra waiting time before your browser can access any new website.

 This is an extreme example, to be fair.
 European or US lookups may see less than 30ms variation between most DNS services, and as your device or router will probably cache the address for reuse later, even this delay will only occur very occasionally.
 Still, a sluggish DNS server can noticeably slow down your browsing in some situations, and trying an alternative – especially as the best options are all free – is generally a good idea.

 There's a second possible benefit in terms of uptime.
 If your ISP DNS server fails, you might not be able to access some or all of your favorite sites.
 Big-name providers such as OpenDNS claim they've had 100% uptime going back years.
+These are the factors we take into consideration when choosing the best DNS servers.

 How can I find the fastest DNS service?